qrtl/asx-custom/account_financial_report/README.rst

 In case that in an account has not been configured a second currency foreign currency balances are not available.

-Added `Hide Partners without Moves` filter: This filter hides the moves where they don't have `partner_id`

 **Table of contents**

 .. contents::